somasis/musl-wiki/mathematical-library.md

-Supported arithmetics evaluations (provided by the underlying platform and compiler) are FLT_EVAL_METHOD 0, 1 or 2 (when FLT_EVAL_METHOD!=0 the excess precision and range should be handled according to the ISO C semantics: rounded away at assingments and casts).
+Supported arithmetics evaluations (provided by the underlying platform and compiler) are FLT_EVAL_METHOD 0, 1 or 2 (when FLT_EVAL_METHOD!=0 the excess precision and range should be handled according to the ISO C semantics: rounded away at assignments and casts).

 The four rounding modes (FE_TONEAREST, FE_UPWARD, FE_DOWNWARD, FE_TOWARDZERO)
 are supported on all platforms with fenv support.